We performed a comparison between Box and OpenText Content Manager based on real PeerSpot user reviews.

 "Support could be enhanced.
 The first line of support consists of individuals who lack experience with some key aspects.
 When you create a support ticket, the time to resolve the issue may be prolonged because the first person may not understand the system or the solution."

-Box is ranked 4th in Enterprise Content Management with 37 reviews while OpenText Content Manager is ranked 10th in Enterprise Content Management with 21 reviews.
+Box is ranked 4th in Enterprise Content Management with 39 reviews while OpenText Content Manager is ranked 10th in Enterprise Content Management with 21 reviews.
 Box is rated 8.4, while OpenText Content Manager is rated 7.6.
-The top reviewer of Box writes "Used for data storage and data collaboration, but its data security could be improved".
+The top reviewer of Box writes "Allows you to upload and download files quickly but lacks integration with Office 365".
 On the other hand, the top reviewer of OpenText Content Manager writes "A document management system that integrates well with SAP, Salesforce and Oracle ".
-Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Egnyte, whereas OpenText Content Manager is most compared with SharePoint, OpenText Extended ECM, OpenText Documentum, IBM FileNet and Microsoft OneDrive.
+Box is most compared with SharePoint, Microsoft OneDrive, Citrix ShareFile, Office 365 and Egnyte, whereas OpenText Content Manager is most compared with SharePoint, OpenText Extended ECM, OpenText Documentum, IBM FileNet and Objective ECM.
 See our Box vs. OpenText Content Manager report.

 See our list of best Enterprise Content Management vendors and best Document Management Software vendors.